siemens/ix/packages/documentation/docs/controls/buttons/_button_styleguide.md

 - Do adjust default and outline button width to label length or container width
 - Don’t use the danger button excessively and repetitively as in lists or tables, use it carefully and very selectively instead
 - Don’t extend your ghost button width beyond the label’s available width
-- Don’t only rely on standard buttons when many actions/functions are necessary,.
+- Don’t only rely on standard buttons when many actions/functions are necessary.
 Consider dropdown, split or menu buttons or moving some functionality to a panel or a dialog
 - Don’t use buttons for navigation

 ## Related patterns: